elastic/elasticsearch-rails/opensearch-persistence/README.md

 end
 ```

-The custom Elasticsearch client will be used now, with a custom index and type names,
+The custom OpenSearch client will be used now, with a custom index and type names,
 as well as the custom serialization and de-serialization logic.

 We can create the index with the desired settings and mappings: